mat-gys/Tesis-Maestr-a/README.md

 ## Code
 There are some pre-requisites to be able to run the code:
 - [Golang](https://go.dev/dl/): this is necessary for the Awpy library to work.
 Must be version 1.17 or above.
 Make sure to add Go to PATH.
 - [Awpy library](https://awpy.readthedocs.io/en/latest/installation.html): this is the main library used to parse the demo files.
-The author is Peter Xenopoulos, who was very kind to not only make the library public but also helped me when I run into some troubles using it.
+The author is [Peter Xenopoulos](http://www.peterxeno.com/), who was very kind to not only make the library public but also to help me when I run into some troubles using it.
 I ran all my code using version 1.1.9 of the awpy library.

 Once both are installed, you should be able to run all of the code provided in the folder 'codigo'.
 # DemoParser.ipynb